scrtlabs/SecretNetwork/docs/ledger-nano-s.md

 **Please backup the mnemonics!**

-> Note: Ledger only support a BIP-44 HD path of `44'/118'/{account}'/0/{index}`, while Secret Network wallets will use `44'/529'/{account}'/0/{index}` by default.
+> Note: Ledger only supports a BIP-44 HD path of `44'/118'/{account}'/0/{index}`, while Secret Network wallets will use `44'/529'/{account}'/0/{index}` by default.
 This means if you wish to export the keys to a different wallet, you must select 118 as the coin type when importing the mnemonics

 ### Display your account address